 The results obtained from the Love wave dispersion curves are generally in agreement with the Rayleigh wave based results.
 Most of the observed features with both wave types (low velocity fault damage zones, velocity contrasts and basin effects) are consistent.
 The overall lower resolution of the Love wave leads to more diffuse Vs images.
-As discussed for the average model, the shear wave velocities are usually higher by a few percent for the Love waves.
-However, the velocity reductions near basins or fault zones at shallow depth (1-3 km)

-558 are stronger for the Love wave inversions.
-This may stem from the higher sensitivity of Love 12 559 waves to shallow structures; they are more affected by the damage zones and basins in the 560 first few kilometer of the crust in the region.
+As discussed for the average model, the shear wave velocities are usually lower by a few percent for the Love waves due to stronger velocity reductions near basins or fault zones at shallow depth (1-3 km).
+This may reflect the higher sensitivity of Love waves to shallow structures; they are more affected by the damage zones and basins in the top few km.
+The obtained shear wave velocity results are provided in the supplementary material.